wavefrontHQ/docs/pages/doc/logging_overview.md

 ## Send Logs to Tanzu Observability

 You can send your logs using a log shipper, such as Fluentd, that sends logs as a JSON array over HTTP.

-See [Send logs to Tanzu Observability](logging_send_logs.html) for detailed steps.
+See [Send logs to Tanzu Observability](logging_send_logs.html).

 ![the images shows how logs are sent from a log shipper to the tanzu observability components](images/logging_send_logs.png)